There is an invitation going out to all who are weary. To those who are thirsty!

 Placing yourself in a position to encounter God in prayer, saturates and empowers you.

-- It is also the most unselfish thing that you can do
+- This is also the most unselfish thing that you can do

 It delights your Father, Who created you for intimacy with Him.